afressancourt/popmap/scripts/README.md

 This script loads **two dictionnaries**:

 * **ixp\_confirmed\_ases\_3.pickle**
-* **dragon\_ases.pickle**
+* **caida\_ases.pickle**

 It produces **two dictionnaries**:

 * **interesting\_ases.pickle** which contains the list of the interesting ASes.
-* **interesting\_ases\_reach.pickle** which contains the number of ASes in the Dragon topology that each AS can reach.
+* **interesting\_ases\_reach.pickle** which contains the number of ASes in the currated CAIDA topology that each AS can reach.

 ### iPlane-Graph-Build.py

-This python script parses the links of the iPlane topology and, for the PoPs belonging to an AS that is present in the Dragon topology, build an inter-PoP edge with associated relationship properties.
+This python script parses the links of the iPlane topology and, for the PoPs belonging to an AS that is present in the currated CAIDA topology, build an inter-PoP edge with associated relationship properties.
 When the two PoPs are in the same AS, the relationship property for the edge is set to "0".
-When the two PoPs are not in the same AS but the inter-AS link is not in the Dragon topology, the relationship property is set to "5".
+When the two PoPs are not in the same AS but the inter-AS link is not in the currated CAIDA topology, the relationship property is set to "5".

 The script takes **one directory** as data source: